dictybase-docker/cluster-ops/README.md

 ```

 Arguments:
-- `pulumi_bucket_name`: name of the gcs bucket to create for storing pulumi state
+- `pulumi_bucket_name`: Name of the gcs bucket to create for storing pulumi state
 - `lifecycle_config`: Optional.
 Path to a lifecycle configuration file for the bucket (controls object retention/deletion policies)
 - `location`: Optional.
 The Google Cloud region where the bucket will be created.
 Defaults to "us-central1"